Naftna Industrija Srbije: 1991–2008: Naftna Industrija Srbije

+2008–present: Gazprom ownership

+2008–2022

 In 2008, the Russian company Gazprom Neft became the majority shareholder, pursuant to the "Sales and Purchase Agreement" between the Republic of Serbia and the Russian Federation on the purchase of 51% of shares for €400 million and €550 million in investments until 2012.
 Adjoining contracts signed with Gazprom were about inclusion of Serbia in the South Stream gas-pipeline project and the construction of an underground gas storage facility in Banatski Dvor.
 On 24 December 2008, final contract between the Government of Serbia and Gazprom were signed.

 In January 2010, about 20% of remaining shares of NIS were distributed by the Serbian government to the Serbian citizens.
 In June 2010, NIS was transformed into an open joint-stock company, and is listed on the Belgrade Stock Exchange since 30 August 2010.
 In March 2011, Gazprom Neft announced that it will purchase an additional 5.15% of shares of NIS, increasing their original share from 51% to 56%.
 NIS held a monopoly on all oil imports in Serbia until 2011.

 In accordance with its strategy of becoming a regional leader, in 2011 NIS started to expand its business rapidly in the region.
 Subsidiary companies were established in Bosnia and Herzegovina, Bulgaria, Hungary and Romania.

 In 2012 the construction of hydrocracking and hydrotreatment facilities (MHC/DHT) was completed in Pančevo Oil Refinery, marking the completion of the first stage of modernization of NIS refining facilities.

 Two years later, in 2013, the realization of the cogeneration project began (production of electric and thermal energy from gas obtained from oil and gas fields in Serbia).
 The first cogeneration facility was commissioned in Sirakovo, after which another 13 mini power plants were put into operation.
 The surplus of electric energy, produced by NIS, is since then sold on the free market.
 The company strives towards constant implementation of new technologies, thus in 2016 an Amin Plant for the purification of natural gas started operating within the Plant for the preparation and transport of oil and gas in Elemir.
 The second stage of the Pančevo Oil Refinery modernization has begun in 2017 with the construction of the bottom-of-the-barrel plant with delayed coking technology, with the intent to make Pančevo Oil Refinery one of the most modern in Eastern Europe.
-In May 2022, the ownership structure was changed, with Gazprom Neft transferring 6.15% of shares to Gazprom, to avoid western sanctions on oil embargo introduced as reaction to the 2022 Russian invasion of Ukraine.